 If you’re responsible for anyone’s care, she adds, “you have to think about what will happen to that person or those people if something should happen to you?”

 Something else to keep in mind here is that your parents or grandparents don’t currently have to be relying on your income for you to cover them with a life insurance policy.
-So, if you think either of those relatives may find themselves in some sort of long-term care setting in the near future, either because of disability or simply due to the normal effects of aging, investing in life insurance could provide you with some peace of mind that those loved ones will be taken care of should you pass away.
+So, if you think either of those relatives may find themselves in some sort of long-term care setting in the near future, investing in life insurance could provide you with some peace of mind that those loved ones will be taken care of should you pass away.

-Ask a few people who sell life insurance to list the product’s “key features” for you, and most, if not all, of them will include in their rundown that it can serve as what a lot of industry veterans like to call a “forced savings vehicle.”
+Ask a few people who sell life insurance to list the product’s “key features” for you, and most of them will include what a lot of industry veterans like to call a “forced savings vehicle.”

-In other words, unlike, say, savings accounts, mutual funds, bonds, or stocks, life insurance policies require you to regularly invest in them, which in the long run “forces” you to put a certain amount of money aside that you can make use of in various ways once you’re older.
+In other words, unlike savings accounts, mutual funds, bonds, or stocks, life insurance policies require you to regularly invest in them.
+This “forces” you to put a certain amount of money aside that you can make use of once you’re older.
 (And of course it also offers up a death benefit that can assist loved ones if something should happen to you in the ensuing years.)

-Granted, this particular “benefit” isn’t likely to appeal all that much to those who are diligent about saving for their futures (and who might be better off diverting a portion of their income into some other form of investment that offers better returns), but if you’re the kind of person who can’t leave the contents of your savings account alone, you may want to give life insurance a try.
+Granted, this particular “benefit” isn’t likely to have much appeal to disciplined savers.
+But if you’re the kind of person who can’t leave your savings account alone, you may want to give life insurance a try.

 Another rule of thumb related to buying and owning life insurance is that the younger and healthier you are, the lower the payments tied to your policy are likely to be.

-That’s because life insurance premiums are based on mortality, and with the average American’s life expectancy currently hovering around 80, insurers tend to view people who are young and in good health as being less risky than pretty much any other segment of the population and treat them accordingly—by offering up policies of this kind of insurance for surprisingly small sums.
+That’s because life insurance premiums are based on mortality.
+With the average American’s life expectancy currently hovering around 80, insurers tend to view people who are young and in good health as being less risky than any other segment of the population.
+For this reason, young people have much lower premiums.

-Those sums only increase as you age, by the way—which is why Harley Lockhart, an independent financial advisor based in British Columbia recently told Financial Post that one of his go-to pieces of advice to clients is “the earlier you buy insurance premiums, the cheaper they’ll be and the longer you’ll be able to lock them in at that price.”
+Premiums only increase as you age.
+This is why Harley Lockhart, an independent financial advisor based in British Columbia recently told Financial Post that one of his go-to pieces of advice to clients is “the earlier you buy insurance premiums, the cheaper they’ll be and the longer you’ll be able to lock them in at that price.”